Young Griffo: Match with Ike Weir, former world champion

 On 17 March 1894, Griffo defeated Ike Weir at the Second Regiment Armory in Chicago.
 Griffo, as a lightweight, outweighed Weir considerably and dominated the bout, which was stopped by the police in the third round when Weir was down.
 Weir announced retirement after the bout but returned to the ring for a few more professional bouts and exhibitions.
 Although the bout officially was called a draw by the referee, Griffo knocked Weir down twice in the third round, with Weir taking a while to get to his feet.
 Many in the crowd were displeased with the official Draw decision.
 According to the Inter Ocean, as many as 5,000 were in attendance to watch "three of the fastest, fiercest and most brutal rounds ever fought in an American prize ring".
 Young Griffo made a veritable chopping block of Ike O'Neil Weir, the "Belfast Spider".
-It is important to note that according to one source, Griffo may have outweighed Wier by as much as 30 lbs. during the bout, but discrepancies in the weights of opponents was more common in this era of boxing.
+According to one source, Griffo may have outweighed Wier by as much as 30 lbs. during the bout, but discrepancies in the weights of opponents was more common in this era of boxing.
 Several newspaper accounts of the fight, written after Griffo's death, wrote that he had been drinking before the bout, but by most accounts he had the edge during most of the fighting, and Weir was a worthy opponent.

 On 27 August 1894, he lost to the famed seven-year undefeated World Lightweight Champion Jack McAuliffe in Brooklyn, New York, losing in a 10-round points decision.
 McAuliffe had lost his World Lightweight Championship only the year before.
 Griffo had lost few of his fights by referee decision before his bout with the legendary McAuliffe.
 Due to McAuliffe's extraordinary record as lightweight champion, he was considered one of Griffo's most skilled opponents.